 More information can also be found in the ETTC Brochure [PDF].

-The module contains the following key components:
+Modules include the following key components:

 - The UNESCO Core Curriculum as a tool for promoting quality ethics education

 - Ethics Teaching in Action: what and how to teach (a model lesson)

 - Workshop: Sharing experiences in ethics teaching from local perspectives

 - Classroom communication: pedagogy and psychology of ethics teaching

 - Simulated teaching presentations by participants followed by feedback from the Course instructors